the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-env-impact.md

 ---
 height: 400px
 name: environmental-impact
 alt: Cartoon-like sketch depicting the potential environmental impact of digital research.
+The illustration is mostly done in a teal blue, with a black cloud in the background, with emissions written across it.
 On the left, a person sits at a desk with a laptop, with a chatbot and "COMPUTING" text above, symbolizing digital communication.
+Behind the chatbot lurks three black cogwheels.
 In the center, "EMISSIONS" emerge from a factory, representing pollution.
 On the right, a figure throws computers into the ocean, labeled "WASTE", indicating electronic disposal issues.

 ---
 Illustration of the potential environmental impact of digital research.